siegerts/xiegerts.com/content/post/dossi-is-now-open-source.md

 I've already received some feedback and feature requests that I'm excited to work on, so stay tuned for updates.

-If you have any feedback or feature requests, feel free to open an issue on the GitHub repositories below or reach out to me on Twitter [@siegerts](https://twitter.com/siegerts).
+If you have any feedback or feature requests, feel free to open an issue on the GitHub repositories below or reach out to me on Twitter/X [@siegerts](https://x.com/siegerts).

 - [Browser extension](https://github.com/siegerts/dossi-ext)
 - [Web app and API](https://github.com/siegerts/dossi-app)

+The extension is available in the [Chrome Web Store](https://chromewebstore.google.com/detail/ogpcmecajeghflaaaennkmknfpeghffm).